microsoft/genaiscript/docs/src/content/docs/reference/cli/commands.md

                                      rendered as csv, .jsonl/ndjson will be
                                      aggregated)
-  -ocl, --out-changelog <string>     output file for changelogs -ghc, --github-comment             create github comment on a pull request or
+  -ocl, --out-changelog <string>     output file for changelogs -ghc, --github-comment [string]    create github comment on a pull request or
-                                     commit with output
+                                     commit with output.
+Use commentid to
-  -j, --json                         emit full JSON response to output -y, --yaml                         emit full YAML response to output -p, --prompt                       dry run, don't execute LLM and return
+                                     upsert comment. (default: "none") -j, --json                         emit full JSON response to output -y, --yaml                         emit full YAML response to output -p, --prompt                       dry run, don't execute LLM and return